Bubble-bubble77/EIEA/README.md

-# EIEA (Explicit-Implicit Entity Alignment Method in Multi-modal Knowledge Graphs)
+# KDD submission
-This repository is the official implementation of EIEA (Explicit-Implicit Entity Alignment Method in Multi-modal Knowledge Graphs).
+This repository is the official implementation.

 # Environment